Incase you missed it. Key points from my Q&A Session.

 Thanks for reading.

 The list above is for me and my health and wellbeing and is not meant as medical advise or guidance for anyone else.
-If you choose to change some lifestyle habits you should always do so with the advise of your health practitioner.
+If you choose to change some lifestyle habits you should always do so with the advice of your health practitioner.